meetkome/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Av readme file for pointer and arrays
+a readme file for pointer and array